agustinphx/personal_site/README.md

 paypal

 ## License
-The theme is available as open source under the terms of the MIT License. https://opensource.org/license/MIT
+The theme is available as open source under the terms of the MIT License https://opensource.org/license/MIT

 ## More themes